 Writers producing this kind of branded content for third parties can register for Gartner events as attendees.
 Media passes are reserved for journalists at independent media organizations.

 A Gartner spokesperson should not automatically accept an invitation to present at a third party event.
-Permission must be obtained from the spokesperson’s manager, head of Events Global Program Management and the head of Corporate Communications.
+Permission must be obtained from the spokesperson's manager, and Gartner Events.
 This is to ensure that Gartner is not compromising its objectivity or presenting at a conference that competes with Gartner.

 Participating in Press Conferences/Roundtables Gartner spokespeople should refer all invitations to attend press conferences/roundtables organized by a third party to a member of the Gartner PR team.